Minnowfeather/sdvx-pro-micro/README.md

 V2: Pots are a bit jittery when using a 0.1μF capacitor.
 Possibly fixed with higher value cap?
 V2: Pro Micro footprint is actually a Teensy 2.0 footprint.
 This is only a cosmetic difference.
+V2: Pro Micro USB-C slot is blocked by the Start button, requiring it to be mounted upside-down
+V2: Upside-down mounting might require extension cables for each button

 # ToDO